 The majority of material in the collection is from freshwater river basins in the Gulf-South region (Texas, Louisiana, Mississippi, Alabama, Florida, Arkansas, Tennessee and Georgia) with diminishing representation northward, north eastward and north westward.
 The river systems most prominently represented in the collection are, from west to east, Neches, Sabine, Calcasieu, Red, Ouachita, Mississippi, Lake Pontchartrain drainages, Pearl, Pascagoula, small coastal rivers between the Pearl and Pascagoula, Tombigbee, Alabama, and Apalachicola.
 Colorado River fishes and fishes of other southwestern rivers are well represented.
 There is extensive representation of Central American (principally Costa Rican) fishes, good representation of the fishes of eastern and central Mexico, and even a few collections of South American fishes.
 Marine fishes in the collection are mainly from estuaries and inshore waters of the northern Gulf of Mexico.
 However, the Caribbean Sea and the Atlantic Coast are moderately represented and there is a scattering of collections from the Pacific Coast of North, Central and South America.
 There are a few collections from the Indian Ocean off Thailand and Australia, and there is material (fresh and saltwater) coming into the Collection from Indonesia.

 Specimens are contained in Museum-quality, glass jars ranging in size from 4 ounces to 3 liters.
 The vast majority of the jars are bail-top preserving jars of the highest quality.
 There are also more than 900 large glass jugs (2-, 3-, and 5-gallon); 160 stainless steel tanks (96 - 36" x 15" x 15" tanks and 64 - 18" x 15" x 15" tanks); 19 wooden tanks (7 - 48" x 20" x 20", 2 - 60" x 20" x 20", 7 - 72" x 20" x 20", and 3 - 96" x 30" x 30") and 52 plastic tanks (44 1/2" x 39 1/2" x 24").
 All of the jars in the collection have labels of high quality parchment paper or Tyvec polyethylene fiber.
 All specimens are formalin fixed.
 Jar lots are preserved in 70% ethanol; tank specimens are preserved in 50% isopropanol.
 The collection is completely digitized and 95% georeferenced.
 Records of the collection are accessible on line through GBIF and the FishNet2 network of fish collection databases, which is presently managed by TUBRI.
-Anyone interested in borrowing specimens from the collection should take a moment to review our Loan Policy Statement.
+Anyone interested in borrowing specimens from the collection should take a moment to review our Loan Policy Statement and contact the Collection Manager, Justin Mann.